Betsafe

-Betsafe is an international sportsbook popular in the Baltic region and also licensed in Ontario, Sweden, and Peru.
+Betsafe is an international sportsbook popular in the Baltic regions of Latvia and Estonia that is also licensed in Ontario, Sweden, and Peru.
 It is headquartered in Malta and is a subsidiary of Betsson, the online gambling giant listed in Sweden.

 History

 Betsafe was founded in Norway in 2006 by André Lavold and a group including his brother, Christer Lavold, and Rudi Thomassen and Anders Berntsen.
 In 2011, Betsafe was acquired by Betsson which saw the acquisition as a way to grow its presence in Northern Europe.
 At the time, revenue for the 12-month period ending April 2011 was reported to amount to €33.4 million with operating profit of €6.9 million.
 The deal was worth €32.5 million, half of which was paid in cash and the other half in Betsson shares, corresponding to 4.7x multiple of Betsafe's operating profit.

 Victoria Silvstedt was an ambassador for Betsafe filming five different commercials in Mallorca.
 The partnership was discontinued in 2012.
 In 2016, Betsafe partnered with Airbnb to rent out an "ultimate sports apartment" in downtown Stockholm, Sweden with three TV screens.
 In the same year, Betsson merged TonyBet and Triobet into Betsafe following their acquisitions to strengthen its position in the Baltic States.

 In 2018, the Betsson group including Betsafe received a Swedish gaming license, making it the 12th jurisdiction it was approved to operate in.
 In 2021, Gestion reported that the majority of bets placed in Peru focused on European football with Real Madrid, Paris Saint-Germain and Liverpool named as popular clubs.
 In 2023, Betsafe went live in Ontario, Canada with both a B2C and B2B offering.

+As of June 2025, Betsson has replaced the Betsafe brand in Lithuania with its flagship Betsson brand.
+As a result of this, Betsson is now the title sponsor of the Lithuanian Basketball League rather than Betsafe as of the 2025-26 season.